mcorah/mcorah.github.io/_pages/about.md

 *Feel free to discuss to discuss any of these with me if we meet!*

 **Prospective students:**

-*Please feel free to reach out directly if you would be interested in working with me at a graduate or undergraduate level or otherwise.
+_Please refer to the [NAPPLab site](https://www.napplab.org/contact.html)
+regarding joining or working with us!_

 I expect to be involved with students in Computer Science, Robotics, and Mechanical Engineering (pending a courtesy appointment);
 and I would encourage students to consider the